vincentoleary/My-Resume/README.md

 + Coordinated after-school STEM activities for 30+ students in 3rd and 4th grade for 5 hours per week
 + Directed and trained a team of Drexel student volunteers to arrange after-school STEM activities for 30+ students in 3rd and 4th grade

+__Rebuilding Native Nations Program__
-Rebuilding Native Nations, University of Arizona: Native Nations Institute, Tuscon, AZ (2017)
+University of Arizona: Native Nations Institute, Tuscon, AZ (2017)

 __Contributing Instructor for Community Based Learning Curriculum__
 Drexel University: College of Arts and Science Philadelphia, PA, 2014 - 2015